united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

 draft = false
 +++

+One feature of the UMH is to connect devices on the shopfloor such as PLCs, Quality Stations or MES / ERP systems with the Unified Namespace using Node-RED.
-Node-red has a large library of nodes, which lets you connect various protocols.
+Node-RED has a large library of nodes, which lets you connect various protocols.
 It also has a user-friendly UI with little code, making it easy to configure the desired nodes.

 ![](/images/features/ifm-retrofitting/noderedDifferentProtocols.png?width=60%)

 ## When should I use it?

-Sometimes it is necessary to connect a lot of different protocols (e.g Siemens-S7, OPC-UA, Serial, ...) and node-red can be a maintainable solution to connect all these protocols without the need for other data connectivity tools.
+Sometimes it is necessary to connect a lot of different protocols (e.g Siemens-S7, OPC-UA, Serial, ...) and node-RED can be a maintainable solution to connect all these protocols without the need for other data connectivity tools.
 Node-RED is largely known in the IT/OT-Community making it a familiar tool for a lot of users.